kalote/discordbot-coffee/README.md

-# Coffee discord bot
+# LUKSO discord bot

-A simple discord bot that will randomly pair users of a channel together so that they can have a virtual coffee or mate or hot chocolate or tea ☕️
+A simple discord bot that will:

-The bot will post a message every morning at 7am.
+- send a weekly message that will randomly pair users of a channel together so that they can have a virtual coffee or mate or hot chocolate or tea ☕️

-Additionnally, the bot will also listen to deposit event on ETH and send a message for every new validator.
+- send a weekly reminder in a specific channel to @everyone about what they want for lunch for next week

 ## Install